bunto/bunto/site/_docs/contributing.md

   [Cucumber](https://github.com/cucumber/cucumber/) feature and reuse steps where appropriate.
-Also, whipping up some documentation in your fork's `site` would be appreciated, and once merged it will be transferred over to the main `site`, jekyllrb.com.
+Also, whipping up some documentation in your fork's `site` would be appreciated, and once merged it will be transferred over to the main `site`, bunto.isc.
-* If your contribution changes any Jekyll behavior, make sure to update the documentation.
+* If your contribution changes any Bunto behavior, make sure to update the documentation.
 It lives in `site/_docs`.
 If the docs are missing information, please feel free to add it in.
 Great docs make a great project!
 * Please follow the [GitHub Ruby Styleguide](https://github.com/styleguide/ruby)